Giorgio Chinaglia: New York Cosmos

 Chinaglia joined the Cosmos in 1976 and finished his career in New York with 397 goals in outdoor games and 38 goals in 21 indoor, a total of 435 goals in 413 matches.
 He led his team in scoring for 13 straight seasons, six at Lazio and seven at the Cosmos, scored two or more goals 54 times for the Cosmos, of which 14 were playoff games, scored three or more goals in a game 16 times, five in the playoffs, and scored seven goals in a playoff game against the Tulsa Roughnecks in 1980 as well as seven goals in an indoor game against the Chicago Sting on 8 December 1981.
 Chinaglia won the NASL Most Valuable Player Award in 1981.

 Chinaglia scored 49 goals in 41 playoff games for the Cosmos for his career and scored five goals in five Soccer Bowls, three of which were game winners (1977, 1978, and 1982).

-In 1980 Chinaglia scored 76 goals in 66 total matches, including 32 goals in 32 regular-season games and 18 goals in seven playoff games.
+In 1980, Chinaglia scored 76 goals in 66 total matches, including 32 goals in 32 regular-season games and 18 goals in seven playoff games.
 The NASL regular-season record for most goals is also held by Chinaglia with 34 goals in 1978.

-In December 1981, Chinaglia played indoor soccer, and in his first game against the Chicago Sting, he set an individual all-time NASL indoor record for most goals in a single match, by scoring seven.
+In December 1981, Chinaglia played indoor soccer, and in his first game against the Chicago Sting, he set an individual all-time NASL indoor record for most goals in a single match by scoring seven.

-He also became a close associate of Warner Brothers president Steve Ross, part-owner of the franchise, and was known to thoroughly enjoy the cultural diversions that New York provided.
+He was also an associate with Warner Brothers president Steve Ross, part-owner of the franchise, and frequently attended events in New York.

-In 1984, Cosmos, facing mounting losses and having never turned a profit, sold 60 percent of the club's ownership to Chinaglia, with no money exchanging hands.
+In 1984, Cosmos, facing mounting losses and having never turned a profit, sold 60 per cent of the club's ownership to Chinaglia, with no money exchanging hands.
 Chinaglia, at that time Lazio's president, handed the controls to his personal assistant and general manager Peppe Pinton.
 When the league and the club folded in 1986, Pinton ended up retaining the rights to the Cosmos name and memorabilia, including trophies and playing gear, associated with the club.

 In 2000, he was inducted into the National Soccer Hall of Fame.

 In 2009, Pinton sold the Cosmos name to new owners, and in 2014 the new Cosmos team retired Chinaglia's n° 9 jersey.
 The ceremony was held before a match, with the three children from his first marriage in attendance.